Just Engaged? Here's What to Expect the First Few Weeks of Your Engagement

 Finally, a great way to approach this colossal project is to tackle some tasks together and split the rest fairly.
 For example, you'll probably want to choose wedding ceremony and reception locations as a team.
-From there, it's easiest to assign responsibilities by interest but resolve to make planning everything as fun as possible, from the cake tastings to sometimes-sticky budgeting talks.
+From there, it's easiest to assign responsibilities by interest but resolve to make planning everything as fun as possible, from the cake tastings and creating your wedding website to the sometimes-sticky budgeting talks.

 The moral of this story?
 Don't let the logistics and people involved in your day confuse your newly engaged bliss.
 Treasure this exciting time—you'll have plenty of time to deal with planning to-dos later on.